UM-KevinHe/BRIGHT/README.md

 ```

 ## BRIGHTs with binary traits
 For binary traits, in addition to the GWAS summary statistics or marginal genotype-trait inner product, $\frac{\boldsymbol X^\top\boldsymbol y}{n}$, BRIGHTs requires an estimate based on logistic LASSO regression, $\boldsymbol{\hat b}$, and the marginal genotype-predicted traits inner product, $\frac{\boldsymbol X^\top expit(\boldsymbol X \boldsymbol{\hat b})}{n}$, from the target minority population.
 From the prior majority populations coefficients estimated from joint models (e.g. logistic LASSO regression) is required for model fitting.
 We note that more than 1 prior majority data can be incorporated in the BRIGHTs model.
-This procedure requires additional and quite stringent summary statistics from both target and prior data, in genetics studies its quite common to treat binary outcome as continuous and perform continuous models on the data; therefore, in the case where the above additonal summary statistics are not available, the BRIGHTS with quantitative traits procedure can also be used to analyze the binary data.

 First we read the minority summary statistics and majority summary statistics into R, and provide the `ref` names of the reference panel.
 If `ref` names are provided as "EUR", "AFR", "EAS", "SAS" ,or "AMR", then the default 1000 genome project reference panels will be used; otherwise `ref` needs to be provided as a directory to the plink1 format files (.bim, .bed, .fam).